Federal Convention (Germany): Membership

-The Federal Convention includes the entire membership of the Bundestag, and an equal number of state delegates elected by the state or 'Länder' parliaments specifically for this purpose, proportional to their population.
+The Federal Convention includes the entire membership of the Bundestag, and an equal number of state delegates elected by the state or Länder parliaments specifically for this purpose, proportional to their population.

 According to federal law, every member of a state parliament has one vote.
 The delegates are elected with lists and proportional vote.
 Some details are dealt with by the standing orders of the state parliament.
 In many state parliaments, the members vote on a joint list that mirrors the strengths of the parliamentary groups.

 A delegate for the Federal Convention must meet one certain standard: they must also be eligible for a candidacy for the Bundestag.
 The parliamentary groups sometimes elect delegates who are not politicians.
 For example, they choose artists, sports persons or other celebrities, or occasionally an ordinary citizen with an unusual story.
-Examples from 2017 are Jogi Löw, the coach of the national football team, for the Green Party in Baden-Württemberg and Olivia Jones, Germany's most famous drag queen, for the Green Party in Lower Saxony.
+Examples from 2017 are Joachim Löw, the coach of the national football team, for the Green Party in Baden-Württemberg and Olivia Jones, Germany's most famous drag queen, for the Green Party in Lower Saxony.
 Semiya Şimşek, daughter of a NSU terror victim, was elected by Die Linke in Thuringia.

 The idea behind this custom is to have the president be elected not only by politicians but by a broader segment of the population.
 Also, the political parties like to be associated with the celebrities.
 They expect these non-politicians to vote within party lines.
 The voting in the Federal Convention is secret.
 From the time of their nomination until the closing of the session of the Federal Convention its members enjoy parliamentary immunity with regard to prosecution by public authorities in very much the same way as members of the Bundestag do.